nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

 }

 type ClientSettingsPolicyConfig struct {
+    // Body defines the client request body settings.
+    // +optional
+    Body *ClientBody `json:"body,omitempty"`

+    // KeepAlive defines the keep-alive settings.
+    // +optional
+    KeepAlive *KeepAlive `json:"keepAlive,omitempty"`
+}

+// ClientBody contains the settings for the client request body. type ClientBody struct {
-    // MaxBodySize sets the maximum allowed size of the client request body.
+    // MaxSize sets the maximum allowed size of the client request body.
     // Setting size to 0 disables checking of client request body size.
     // +optional
-    MaxBodySize *Size `json:"maxBodySize,omitempty"`
+    MaxSize *Size `json:"maxSize,omitempty"`

-    // BodyTimeout defines a timeout for reading client request body.
+    // Timeout defines a timeout for reading client request body.
 The timeout is set only for a period between
     // two successive read operations, not for the transmission of the whole request body.
     // +optional
-    BodyTimeout *Duration `json:"bodyTimeout,omitempty"`
+    Timeout *Duration `json:"timeout,omitempty"`

-    // KeepAlive defines the keep-alive settings.
-    // +optional
-    KeepAlive *KeepAlive `json:"keepAlive,omitempty"`
 }

 // KeepAlive defines the keep-alive settings.